ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Introduction.rst

 Questions
 -----------

 The SRW App's `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions/categories/q-a>`__ forum provides online support for UFS users and developers to post questions and exchange information.
-When users encounter difficulties running the workflow, this is the place to post!
+When users encounter difficulties running the workflow, this is the place to post.
 Users can expect an initial response within two business days.

 When posting a question, it is recommended that users provide the following information: